 This dialogue continues until the end of the trip as well.
 There are a lot of decisions you make while you’re traveling and it’s important to come to an agreement that you are both ok with.

 Areas of Potential Friction

 Even amongst the best of friends, you can have very different views about your vacation and your expectations during it.
-When you start planning your trip and throughout, keep these things in mind and talk about any issues that arise.
+When you start planning your trip and throughout, keep these things in mind and discuss any issues.

 - Total budget: It’s important to determine an approximate budget before you travel to ensure you’re on the same page about accommodation and activities.

-- Where to stay/accommodation: discuss your ideal place to stay before you book along with budget.
+- Where to stay/accommodation: discuss your ideal place to stay before you book, along with your budget.
 Do you want a hotel or an apartment?
 Separate bedrooms?
 What amenities are important?

 - Activities: What are the things you most want to do on this trip?
-Do you enjoy being active like hiking or biking, or are you more interested in sitting in cafes watching the world go by?
+Do you enjoy being active, like hiking or biking, or are you more interested in sitting in cafes and watching the world go by?